zulip/zulip/docs/production/upgrade-or-modify.md

 we support changes in stable release branches as though they were released.

-### Upgrading to master
+### Upgrading to main

-Many Zulip servers (including chat.zulip.org and zulip.com) upgrade to master on a regular basis to get the latest features.
-Before doing so, it's important to understand how to happily run a server based on master.
+Many Zulip servers (including chat.zulip.org and zulip.com) upgrade to main on a regular basis to get the latest features.
+Before doing so, it's important to understand how to happily run a server based on main.

-For background, it's backporting arbitrary patches from master to an older version requires some care.
+For background, it's backporting arbitrary patches from main to an older version requires some care.
 Common issues include:

 * Changes containing database migrations (new files under